buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `groups_get_slug()`

 You can get a specific group's slug using this function.
 You just need to pass it a group ID or a `BP_Groups_Group` object to do so.
-If the group ID doesn't match any existing group, you'll get an empty string.
+If the group ID doesn't match an existing group, you'll get an empty string.

 _This function was introduced in version 1.0.0_